-Head to Adult Night at Lincoln Park Zoo
+Head to Adult Night Out Event at Lincoln Park Zoo

-On August 8, the Lincoln Park Zoo hosts a kid-free event where the grown-ups can enjoy the cash bar while checking out the animals and listening to educational talks.
+On August 18th, the Lincoln Park Zoo hosts a kid-free event where the grown-ups can enjoy each others company while learning a bit about animals.

 Check out their site for more details and ticket information.

 Chicago is well known for comedy and improv.
 Just ask Tina Fey, Amy Poehler, or Steve Carell.
 Below are just a few places to catch an evening show.

 You may be seeing seasoned Chicago improvisers or you might catch a group of students, but who knows?
 One of them could be the next Chris Farley.

 See the Local Music Scene